Update (last updated 8/13/21): The article has been updated with additional information.

-On June 29, Reddit announced that it was banning about 2,000 subreddits in an attempt to make its policy against hate speech more explicit.
+On June 29, 2020, Reddit announced that it was banning about 2,000 subreddits in an attempt to make its policy against hate speech more explicit.
 One of those banned forums is r/The_Donald, a pro-Trump subreddit known for spreading misinformation and bigoted content.
 The subreddit was quarantined in June 2019 by the platform following a Media Matters report on its users issuing calls to violence against law enforcement.
 In the months following the quarantine, the subreddit’s moderators created a backup forum that was then called TheDonald.win, which they then promoted on r/The_Donald and which the subreddit’s users officially moved to earlier in 2020 after a further crackdown from Reddit.

-TheDonald.win is now extending its efforts beyond just providing space for users of r/The_Donald.
-Since June, and particularly since Reddit’s announcement, the moderators have helped launch new forums for multiple subreddits under the existing “.win” infrastructure.
+TheDonald is now extending its efforts beyond just providing space for users of r/The_Donald.
+Since June 2020, the moderators have helped launch forums for multiple subreddits under the existing “.win” infrastructure.
 Thus far, the forums that have clear ties to the subreddits include:

 - A forum for “r/GavinMcInnes” and “r/CensoredTV,” subreddits dedicated to Gavin McInnes, the founder of the far-right gang the Proud Boys, and his streaming platform censored.tv, respectively.
 The GavinMcInnes subreddit was banned in 2020 for “posting violent content.”
 While announcing the launch of the forum, a moderator thanked TheDonald “for not only giving us a place, but letting us roll this out early.”
 McInnes has promoted the forum on the social media platform Parler.